This page documents west’s configuration file system, the

 west build to use them instead

 of the zephyr repository specified in the manifest.
 (You can go back to using

 the directory in the upstream manifest by running

 so that west will no longer print colored output for that user when run in any

 west config --global color.ui false

 west config --global color.ui true

 The following table documents configuration options supported by west’s built-in commands.
 Configuration options supported by Zephyr’s extension commands are documented in the pages for those commands.

-String, relative path from the west installation root directory
+String, relative path from the west workspace root directory

 to the manifest repository used by